How Bright Peak Therapeutics Built their Procurement Process from the Ground Up

 Time and time again, a guided free trial experience with our Sales team has proven to be the optimal way to see if Precoro is a good match for an organization.

-After the demo with Precoro Account Executives, Jeremy introduced the system to everybody in the team, and people had a quick play with it.
+After the demo with Precoro Account Executives, Mr. Beauchamp introduced the system to everybody on the team, and people had a quick play with it.

-Then, Olena, the customer success manager at Precoro assigned to onboard Bright Peak, held a 1-hour presentation on using the system.
+Then, Olena Dekhtiaruk, the Customer Success Manager at Precoro assigned to onboard Bright Peak, gave a 1-hour presentation on using the system.
 Olena conducted training for the first 14 users and answered all their questions.

 After that, getting the system set up and introducing the administrative employees to it was a smooth and intuitive process.
 The implementation time estimate of 3 weeks was met to a T.